Raxdor/Route-in-Apache-Camel/README.md

 Then select the operation suggested above in the command line:

-Select the folder from which you want to move or copy (depending on the selected operation) files.
+Open the folder in explorer from which you want to move or copy (depending on the selected operation) files.

-Open the folder in explorer, then click "Open".

-Select the folder where you want to move or copy (depending on the selected operation) files.
+Open the folder in explorer where you want to move or copy (depending on the selected operation) files.

-Open the folder in explorer, then click "Open".

-You will see "Stopped route ...".
+You will see "Route stopped...", which means the end of the program.